 Electronic Accessibility

-Persons with disabilities (such as blindness, deafness, or mobility impairments) or learning difficulties (such as dyslexia) who face challenges in using a computer and accessing the internet, often rely on assistive technologies that enhance the quality and consistency of their computer interactions.
-These technologies can offer alternative ways of perceiving information (e.g., speech-to-text tools) modified content presentation (e.g., font size enlargement, color adjustments) alternative computer interaction methods (e.g., eye-tracking mouse control, specialized keyboards, etc.).
+People with disabilities (such as blindness, deafness, motor disability) or learning disabilities (such as dyslexia) who face difficulties in using a computer and accessing the internet often use assistive technologies that enhance the quality and consistency of computer tasks.
+These technologies can provide alternative ways of receiving information (e.g. speech-to-text), modified presentation of content (enlarged fonts and colors), or alternative interaction with the computer (mouse control with eye movement, special keyboards, etc.).

 Our Service Activities Include: